Fellowship, University of Washington, Infectious Diseases, 1977.

 The Vaccine and Infectious Disease Division (VIDD) of the Hutchinson Center is home to many researchers studying prevention of CMV and HHV-6 infections in the immunocompromised host and the role these infections play in the morbidity of HSCT.
 Dr. Michael Boeckh, Professor of Medicine heads research on CMV infection in collaboration with Dr. Steven Pergam, Associate Professor in Medicine.

 The HIV research program directed by Dr. Corey includes both laboratory and clinical investigation.
-Dr. Corey is the PI of the NIAID supported HIV Vaccine Trials Network (HVTN), a global network of clinical trial sites and laboratories dedicated to phase I-III trials of candidate HIV vaccines and other preventative and treatment options.
+Dr. Corey is the co-PI of the NIAID supported HIV Vaccine Trials Network (HVTN), a global network of clinical trial sites and laboratories dedicated to phase I-III trials of candidate HIV vaccines and other preventative and treatment options.
 Other faculty members involved in the effort are Drs.
 Juliana McElrath, Peter Gilbert and Jim Kublin.
 Training opportunities for postdoctoral fellows interested in learning vaccine biology and clinical trial research are available within the network.

 American Epidemiological Society

 American Federation for Clinical Research